-This short rite of blessing comes from the Book of Blessings, chapter 47, and as such is one of the sacramentals, which is to say that it is liturgical prayer, though it may be led by lay people.
+This short rite of blessing is one of the sacramentals, official liturgical prayer, though it may be led by lay people.
 It is perfect for the blessing of the Advent wreathe in a home.
 This brief service is a wonderful way to begin a family’s observance of Advent on the First Sunday of Advent or whenever the family manages to get the family Advent wreathe set up!
 It may be done as part of grace either before or after the family meal.
 The Advent wreathe is a centuries-old European tradition: a wreathe of fresh evergreens encircling four equidistant candles.
 Place it in the center of the dinner table or on a small table somewhere prominent in the house.
 Three violet candles represent the penitential aspect of Advent.
 One rose-colored or pink candle symbolizes the anticipated joy of Christ’s birth.
-One by one, each candle is lit on Sunday evenings during Advent until all four candles are burning in week four.
+One by one, each candle is lit on Saturday evenings during Advent until all four candles are burning in week four.
 In our home, we light the appropriate number of Advent candles each evening before the family meal as we sing a chorus of “O Come O Come Emmanuel” as part of our grace before meals.

 All make the sign of the cross as the leader says:

 Our help is in the name of the Lord.